MarkZakelj/openpose-extrapolation/README.md

 ## Getting Started
 - Create a virtual environment and install the requirements using `pip install -r requirements.txt`.
-- Run `preprocess.ipynb` notebook to generate augumented data.
+- Run `preprocess.py` to generate augumented data.
 - Run `train.py` to train the model.
 Be sure, to match the data version Change the file to change the hyperparameters and data version (`DATA_VERSION` variable).
 - Run `tensorboard --logdir lightning_logs` to view the training progress.
 - Copy the preffered model from lightning logs to `models` dir and change the model name in  `predict.py`.
 - Use `uvicorn` to run a prediction API - `uvicorn predict:app --port 3000`

 ## Data source
 The data used `data/poses.csv` was found on [kaggle](https://www.kaggle.com/datasets/pashupatigupta/human-keypoints-tracking-dataset).
 It contains 2D keypoints of 18 body parts and a class representing the human activity, which was not used in our model.

+## Data preprocessing
+First of all, our model assumes, the neck point is visible.
+If it is not, the model will not be able to predict the rest of the skeleton.
+Then all other points are represented as relative to the neck point.
+This is done by subtracting the neck point from all other points.
+Then different augumentation methods are applied to the data as described in `preprocess.py`.
+At the end, we copy the augumented dataset and mark different configurations of points as missing.
+This is done by setting the x and y coordinates of the point to -10.

 ## Reason for development
 Utilizing the [dw-pose](https://github.com/IDEA-Research/DWPose) model for OpenPose keypoint detection, we occasionally encounter limitations in keypoints prediction, especially in scenarios where the subject is only partially visible (e.g., from the torso upwards) or when parts of the body, like a hand, are outside the frame.
 This poses a challenge in applications like generating OpenPose conditioning images for ControlNet in stable diffusion contexts, where a full-body skeleton representation is preferable.